raspibolt/raspibolt/zeus.md

 lnconnect can generate a URI and create a QR code that can then be read by Zeus.

-* Still with the "lndconnect" user, use the following command.
+* Still with the "admin" user, use the following command.
 Make sure to replace the .onion address with the one you generated above.

   ```sh
   $ lndconnect --host=abcdefg..............xyz.onion --port=8080